How Many Dimes Make a Dollar?

 Dimes and Nickels

-The nickel is one of the few coins that are just as popular as the dime, and they look the same, too, with a silvery color, but they are of different sizes.
+The nickel is one of the few coins that is just as popular as the dime, and they look the same, too, with a silvery color, but they are of different sizes.
 While a dime is worth 10 cents, a nickel is worth 5 cents.
 A dime has the value of two nickels, or a nickel is worth half the value of a dime.
 The dime may be worth more than the nickel, but the nickel is a larger coin than it is.
 We can use the difference in the value of each coin to understand the difference between coins.
 This is why it is essential to know their worth.

 Counting the Coins

-So we know that a dime is worth 10 cents, and one nickel is worth 5 cents which is half of a dime.
+So we know that a dime is worth 10 cents, and one nickel is worth 5 cents, which is half of a dime.
 This means that two nickels would be worth $0.05 + $0.05, which would be = $0.10.

 Now we also know that 1 penny is worth a cent, which means that 6 pennies would be worth 6 cents.

-So mark has a value of $0.10 + $0.10 + $0.06, which would now be = $0.26.
+So Mark has a value of $0.10 + $0.10 + $0.06, which would now be = $0.26.

 Dime Relationships to Note